dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 your password you might be able to regain access to your account by means of recovery but your emails will no longer be readable because the keys used to encrypt their content can no longer be unlocked.

-You can learn more about about account recovery by reading the official documentation [here](https://proton.me/support/set-account-recovery-methods).
+You can learn more about account recovery by reading the official documentation [here](https://proton.me/support/set-account-recovery-methods).

 ## Wrap up